Middleware Overview¶

 Transparent access to telemetry and command objects residing on any subsystem is provided via means of automatic shared memory mapping of the underlying data objects.

-The lower level objects are managed using an implementation of the OMG’s DDS.
+The lower level objects are managed using an implementation of the OMG’s DDS or Apache Kafka.

-The SAL provides direct access to only a small subset of the total functionality provided by the DDS, reducing both the amount of code required, and it’s complexity, as seen by the application programmer.
+The SAL provides direct access to only a small subset of the total functionality provided by the transport layers, reducing both the amount of code required, and it’s complexity, as seen by the application programmer.

 The SAL framework is designed to make this, and other similar transitions, transparent to the application level developers.